-As universities offer various concentrations in journalism, students can choose tracks in broadcasting, news reporting and writing, journalism design and graphics, photojournalism, science and environmental journalism, and many more.
+Journalism students can choose tracks in broadcasting, news reporting and writing, journalism design and graphics, photojournalism, science and environmental journalism, and many more.
 Courses have a high vocational component, therefore they focus less on theoretical lectures and more on the development of professional skills through field practice and studio work.

-Example careers in journalism include: reporter, technical writer, publisher, content producer, news presenter, freelancers, media managers and book editors.Read more
+Specialisations for graduates include investigative journalism, tabloid, broadcast, advocacy journalism, or editorial.
+Example careers in Journalism include: reporter, technical writer, publisher, content producer, news presenter, freelancers, media managers and book editors.Read more